The Ankara print is ubiquitous and prevalent among African fabrics, particularly West African ones.

 How To Care For Your Africa Wax Prints

-Here are some general tips you can follow!
+Here are some general guidelines to consider!

 - The safest and best way to clean your Ankara print fabrics is to hand wash them in cold or lukewarm water.